jonase/eastwood/README.md

 (defn foo [x]
   (if {:a (inc x)} 1 2))
 ```

-Like most Eastwood linters, these checks are performed after
-macroexpansion, so at times the code that causes the warning may not
-be in your source file.
-Users of the `core.match` library may see
-many such warnings with Eastwood version 0.2.0 that are not directly
-in their code, but in the way `core.match` macros expand.

 The blanket approach to disabling all `:constant-test` warnings is to
 use the `:exclude-linters` keyword in the Eastwood options map, or